Work

 The shift

-AI can accelerate newsroom work, but speed without structure creates risk.
 The question is not whether AI can produce something.
 The question is whether it can support a responsible editorial system.

-The system
+The system being built being built

-• Connected AI outputs to editorial standards
+• Connects AI outputs to editorial standards

-• Reduced novelty-driven tool thinking
+• Reduces novelty-driven tool thinking

 Human judgment is not a vibe.
 It is an operating requirement.